pierrebai/dak/any_op/Readme.md

 - `compare`, a binary operation to compare two values.
 - `convert`, an unary operation to convert a value to another type.
-  This is an example of an operation with an extra selector argument, the final type of the conversion.
+  This is an example of an operation with an extra selector argument: the final type of the conversion.
 - `is_compatible`, a nullary operation taking two extra selection types to verify if one can be converted to the other.